Samizo-AITL/Edusemi-Plus/archive/legacy/introduction.md

 > and widely observed market transitions
 > from the 1990s to early 2000s.

-The cases documented here reflect how these companies **actually encountered, interpreted, and responded to physical limits** — not how those limits are later described in simplified histories.
+What is documented here reflects
+**how physical limits were actually encountered and handled in production** — not how they are later simplified in retrospective narratives.

 ---